frostyfeet909/testingFoam/README.md

 1. fe41
 2. python main.py

-Requirments for each are in the respective readme and brief instruction on use.
+Requirements for each are in the respective readme and brief instruction on use.

 # Main applications
 findGood - Goes through all cases in the data.csv and outputs a text file with cases that performed within a certain tolerance of the referenceCase.